libts/tslib/README.md

 use `libts.so` for using tslib unconditionally and `libts.so.0` to make sure your current application never breaks.

+If a release includes changes like added features, the second number is incremented and the third is set to zero.
+If a release includes mostly just bugfixes, only the third number is incremented.

 #### tslib package version
-Officially, a tslib tarball version number doesn't tell you anything about it's backwards compatibility.
+A tslib tarball version number doesn't tell you anything about it's backwards compatibility.

 ### dependencies